Best Air Tools For Automotive Restoration

 #5) Air Drill

-An air drill enables you to drill holes in metal without running out of power or getting the drill hot.
+An air drill enables you to drill holes in sheet metal without running out of power or getting the drill hot.
 Be careful though, air drills run so fast that you may have a hard time starting a pilot hole.

 Shop: 3/8" Air Drill